 - Exercise!
 Think about it-if stress is really a fight or flight response-then exercise will mimic the “flight” portion in a productive way that essentially burns up that accumulating cortisol in a healthy way.
 Not to mention the overall benefits it adds to our physical and mental wellness.

 - Relax.
 This may seem simple, but the act of consciously shifting our minds to slow down and our bodies to react and breathe differently is powerful.
 No special technique is needed or has been shown to be any more effective.
 Whether it’s deep breaths, mindfulness, meditation, hypnosis, or just resting quietly, actively shifting the mind and body to relax works wonders.

 - Laugh!
 Laughter sometimes is the best medicine.
 But when stressed it seems like the last thing we can do.
 Try to find something to laugh about-search dog or cat pictures or laughing babies on the internet and you’re bound to find something that makes you laugh.
 Talk with a friend and reminisce about funny moments.
 Try to find a moment of fun and laughter to lower your stress.

 - Plan for fun.
 It may seem like the most contrary thing to do in the middle of a stressful time, but it can be the most rewarding.
 It helps to shift our focus like many of these techniques and reminds us that life is meant to be lived, not worried over.
 Plan for even just a few moments of something fun for yourself each day and don’t feel guilty doing it.

 Stress comes in many forms and continues throughout our lives.
-It threatens to steal our moments if we aren’t careful.
+Don’t let stress steal your moments.
 Let’s choose to manage it and not give it a minute of our time that isn’t necessary.
 Our moments are precious, let’s choose to live them as stress free as possible!